marekstarosielec/CommandWeaver/docs/operation-base64decode.md

-# Base64Decrypt Operation
+# Base64DecodeOperation

-The `Base64Decrypt` operation decodes a Base64-encoded string into plain text and saves the result into a variable.
+The `Base64Decode` operation decodes a Base64-encoded string into plain text and saves the result into a variable.
 It is useful for handling encoded values passed between systems or stored in configuration.

 ---